 Sexting is a Conversation for Every Parent and Child

 Let’s be honest, as parents we all want to think the sexting talk is just that: the talk we have with our kids that we check off our list because it’s really the issue for “those other families.”
-Or worse yet, maybe we avoid it all together because surely sexting doesn’t apply to our kids.
+Or worse yet, we avoid it altogether because surely sexting doesn’t apply to our kids.
 I mean, it’s for “those other kids.”

 This is my beautiful little girl.
 She’s less than 10 days old in this photo.
 She was born at the end of October.
 My husband was in the Navy when she was born and we lived near the ocean.
 I remember wanting her to see the ocean.
 Not that she would remember.
 I just felt it was important for some reason.
 So, we packed that precious little girl up and took her to the ocean for her first stroll on the beach.

 That day is so clear to me.
 I remember looking at her and thinking of all the dreams I had for her.
 I remember thinking about how my life had just changed.
 And, the responsibility I now had to love, teach, and protect this tiny human.

 Many thoughts ran through my mind that day.
 Never, however, did I think, “Hey, one day my little girl might be tempted to send a naked photo of herself to some guy she barely knows.
 I will need to talk to her about this.”
 Never!

 But, that talk is very much a part of modern parenting.
 Please don’t fool yourself into thinking you don’t need to have this discussion with your teen.
 And, please know talking openly with your kids about sexting doesn’t mean your child or their generation are horrible degenerates.

 By now you might be wondering why I’m writing so directly.
 My little girl is no longer little.
 In fact, she’s now a lovely young woman.